k2jf/k2box-scaffold/README.md

 A starting template for k2-box embedded vue apps (using iView as component library).

-## install
+## install & run

-> you first need a new git repo; then pull this template into that repo by using:
+you first need a new git repo; then pull this template into that repo by using:
 ```bash
 git pull --allow-unrelated-histories git@github.com:k2jf/k2box-scaffold.git master
 npm install
 ```

+and you should change the `global.APP_ID` inside `main.js`, for example, 'com.k2data.foo'

+then, you can start the server by `npm run serve`.

+If you see **errors in homepage**, don't worry, because they are coded by design.
+The errors contain some useful information for your development.

-**please do not PUSH back to this repo. `git pull` will keep track of the latest change and update YOUR project**
+> **please DO NOT push back to this repo. `git pull` will keep track of the latest change and update YOUR project**

 ## project file structure
 <pre>